daviddalpiaz/appliedstats/logistic.md

 To overcome this, we'll use cross-validation as we did with ordinary linear regression, but this time we'll cross-validate the misclassification rate.
 To do so, we'll use the `cv.glm()` function from the `boot` library.
 It takes arguments for the data (in this case training), a model fit via `glm()`, and `K`, the number of folds.
 See `?cv.glm` for details.

 Previously, for cross-validating RMSE in ordinary linear regression, we used LOOCV.
 We certainly could do that here.
-However, with logistic regression, we no longer have the clever trick that would allow use to obtain a LOOCV metric without needing to fit the model $n$ times.
+However, with logistic regression, we no longer have the clever trick that would allow us to obtain a LOOCV metric without needing to fit the model $n$ times.
 So instead, we'll use 5-fold cross-validation.
 (5 and 10 fold are the most common in practice.)
 Instead of leaving a single observation out repeatedly, we'll leave out a fifth of the data.

 Essentially we'll repeat the following process 5 times: